ssoulier/forceteki/README.md

 # runs tsc and executes tests
 npm test

+# run a specific test file only
+npm test test/server/cards/01_SOR/LukeSkywalkerFaithfulFriend.spec.js
+npm test **/LukeSkywalkerFaithfulFriend.spec.js # use path globbing (may look different depending on your shell)

 # this currently has a bug, do not use
 #npm run test-parallel   # runs tests in parallel for higher speed
 ```